-These reflections have all been generated in response to our collection and our galleries as part of a new campaign, Barber Home.
+These reflections have all been generated in response to our collection and our galleries as part of our programme, Barber Home.

 This programme will enable the Barber to remain ‘open’ as a place for people to engage with creativity and learning and it is also an exciting opportunity for us to work collaboratively with artists and partners during a time of physical closure.

 Look out for Barber Home coming every Thursday.

 6 August – Jon Sleigh – the Queer Gaze: Emotion and Erasure